Policy: 201.H Lodging

 - Reimbursement is limited to the single rate for a standard single room.
 Employees traveling together are encouraged, when appropriate, to share lodging accommodations.
 If a room is shared by employees, the reimbursement may be divided equally.
 If the claim is paid by one person, the name of the other individual(s) sharing the room must be provided.

-- The maximum amount reimbursable per day for lodging in other than high cost cities shall be $70, excluding tax.
+- Within the State of Wisconsin: The maximum amount reimbursable per day for lodging in other than high cost cities shall be $70, excluding tax.
 The maximum amount reimbursable per day for lodging in Milwaukee, Racine and Waukesha Counties shall be $80, excluding tax.

 - Any amount in excess of the maximums must be accompanied by a receipt and an explanation of the reasonableness of such expense.
 Maximums may be exceeded when unavoidable additional expenses, i.e., additional ground transportation costs, would be incurred by trying to adhere to the maximum resulting in a higher cost.